redbox-harvester/redbox-oai-feed/README.md

     http://localhost/oai-server/?verb=ListRecords&metadataPrefix=eac-cpf

-There are many sample files in the install directory so please check it out.
+You may modify the json file locally and rerun the command several times to test updates.
+The "recordId" uniquely identifies the record.
+Also, there are many sample files in the install directory so please check it out.

 That's it folks!